DUI Defense Attorney Serving Fairfield and New Haven Counties

 When you are arrested in Connecticut for a DUI there are two separate and distinct proceedings that you will be facing.
 The first is the criminal case.
 Here you will face the allegations that you were operating a motor vehicle with an elevated blood alcohol content (“bac”).
-When you hire Stephen, he will work tirelessly to go over every detail of your case to find every possible defense.
+When you hire our DUI defense attorney, he will work tirelessly to go over every detail of your case to find every possible defense.
 He will use his reputation and experience in the courthouse that your matter is proceeding to obtain the desired outcome.

 The second proceeding is the DMV per se proceeding, where you face a driver's license suspension for the alleged DUI.
 At the DMV there are many “technicalities” that can lead to you retaining your license.
-Stephen knows what to look for when reviewing the police report in your matter, and what to argue at these hearings.
+Our DUI defense attorney knows what to look for when reviewing the police report in your matter, and what to argue at these hearings.
 When other lawyers have questions for these hearings, they contact Stephen for answers.
 He knows that without a license you can not get to work, take care of your children, and lose your sense of freedom.
 He will do everything in his power to keep your license from being suspended.

 Criminal Penalties for Connecticut DUI